-Reverse mortgages (also called "home equity conversion loans") enable older homeowners to tap into home equity without having to sell their home.
-The lender gives you funds based on your home equity amount; you get a lump sum, a payment each month or a line of credit.
-Paying back your loan isn't required until when the borrower sells the property, moves (such as to a care facility) or dies.
-At the time you sell your property or you no longer use it as your primary residence, you (or your estate) must repay the lender for the cash you got from the reverse mortgage as well as interest and other finance charges.
+With a reverse mortgage (also referred to as a a home equity conversion loan), borrowers of a certain age may use home equity for living expenses without selling their homes.
+The lender gives you funds determined by the equity you've built-up in your home; you get a one-time amount, a monthly payment or a line of credit.
+Repayment isn't required until the time the homeowner puts his home up for sale, moves (such as into a care facility) or dies.
+At the time your home has been sold or is no longer used as your primary residence, you (or your estate) have to repay the lender for the funds you received from your reverse mortgage in addition to interest among other finance charges.

-Many homeowners who live on a limited income and have a need for additional money find reverse mortgages advantageous for their circumstance.
-Social Security and Medicare benefits are not affected; and the funds are nontaxable.
+Many homeowners who are on a fixed income and have a need for additional funds find reverse mortgages advantageous for their situation.
+Social Security and Medicare benefits are not affected; and the money is not taxable.
 Reverse Mortgages can have adjustable or fixed rates.
-The home is never at risk of being taken away by the lending institution or put up for sale without your consent if you outlive the loan term - even if the property value creeps below the balance of the loan.
-Contact us at (808) 935-0678 to explore your reverse mortgage options.
+Your lender can't take the property away if you live past the loan term nor may you be required to sell your home to repay the loan amount even if the balance is determined to exceed current property value.
+Contact us at (808) 935-0678 to discuss your reverse mortgage options.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.